OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

   blob.downloadToFile("path/to/save/download");
 ~~~

-And if you gave them the SAS URI you generated with the UploadPolicy, then unsurprisingly, to upload a file:
+And if you had the SAS URI you generated with the _UploadPolicy_, then unsurprisingly, to upload a file:

 ~~~java
   URI url = new URI(sasUri);